 There are different ways by which a person can look for the IFSC code of Indian Bank:

 1. Account holders can search for the IFSC Code of Indian Bank using the online IFSC Search Tool offered by Paisabazaar.
-Account holders can follow the steps mentioned below:
+To do the same, follow the steps mentioned below:

-- Select the bank branch to check the Indian Bank IFSC Code of a specific bank branch
+- Select the bank branch to check its IFSC and MICR codes.

-Alternatively, IFSC and MICR codes for any Indian branch can be found on the following platforms as well:
+Alternatively, IFSC and MICR codes for any branch of Indian Bank can be found on the following platforms as well:

-2. Account holders can check Indian bank IFSC Code on their bank cheque.
+2. Account holders can check the IFSC Code on their bank cheque.
 The image below will help understand better:

 - IFSC code is mentioned at the top of the cheque